 1.4 Corporate Seal – Swim PEI may have a corporate seal which may be adopted and may be changed by Ordinary Resolution.

 1.5 No Gain for Members – Swim PEI shall be carried on without the purpose of gain for its Members and any profits or other accretions to Swim PEI shall be used in promoting its objectives .
+With the exception of an honorarium for services rendered, which would otherwise lead to an expense for the organization which would be in excess of the honorarium.

-1.6 Ruling on Bylaws – Except as provided in the Act, the Board shall have the authority to interpret any provision of these Bylaws that is contradictory, ambiguous, or unclear, provided such interpretation is consistent with the objectives of Swim PEI.
+1.6 Ruling on Bylaws – Except as provided in the Act, the Board shall have the authority to interpret any provision of these Bylaws so as to provide clarity and direction and any such interpretation shall be binding on all members.

 1.7 Conduct of Meetings – Unless otherwise specified in the Act or these Bylaws, meetings of Members and meetings of the Board shall be conducted according to Roberts Rules of Order (current edition).